How to Gain Competitive Advantage in Your Business

 Bring in your head — Logical Experience:

 Do you believe you can do this?
 What do you think or feel you need to make this happen?
-What experience may be insightful to the journey you are on right now?
+What experience may be insightful to your current journey?

 Bring in your gut — Situational Reality: